 However, what it does represent is an underlying arrogance.
 The patient is regarded as his masterpiece; the liver owned by the surgeon; and his work so fabulous that his name should forever be preserved inside the patient.

-And the fact that nobody else has mentioned this earlier further compounds the image of surgeons as pompous and overbearing.
-It is surely not possible that the surgeon signed his initials in secret.
+He has admitted to doing this to two patients, and we know from the court hearing that this was done in the presence of others.
+The fact that none of his colleagues had mentioned this earlier is alarming too.
 There must always have been other theatre staff there to see – scrub nurses, anaesthetists, junior doctors.
 Why did nobody speak up sooner?

-What is wrong with this case is not that the patient was harmed (which they were not).
-It’s that the surgeon used the patient for his own gratification.
+What is wrong with this case is not necessarily that the patient was harmed, it’s that the surgeon used the patient for his own gratification.